vitar/clrf/src/en/theory/90-practices-toolbox.md

 - Strategy: how we will act.
 - Action: what we do right now.

-In relationships VMOSA helps turn abstract wishes into an action plan.
+In relationships, VMOSA helps turn abstract wishes into an action plan.

 ## 2. RACI (Responsible–Accountable–Consulted–Informed)

 RACI helps distribute roles and areas of responsibility.

 - Responsible: who performs the task.
-- Accountable: who bears final responsibility.
+- Accountable: who is ultimately answerable and approves the result.
-- Consulted: whom to consult.
+- Consulted: who to consult.
 - Informed: whom to inform.

 In a couple, this can apply to finances or household tasks to reduce conflicts over “who was supposed to do it”.